Apma language: Phonology

 The consonant phonemes of Apma are b, d, g, h, k, l, m, n, ng (as in English "singer"), r, s, t, ts (or j), bilabial v, w, and labiovelar bw and mw.
-The consonants b, bw, v and w are realised as p where they occur at the end of a syllable; b may also be devoiced to p when next to an unvoiced consonant, as in -tpo "lie down".
+The consonants v and w are realised as p where they occur at the end of a syllable; b may also be devoiced to p when next to an unvoiced consonant, as in -tpo "lie down".

 Clusters of consonants cannot occur within a syllable.
 Unlike in closely related Raga language, word roots in Apma can end with a consonant.

 In archaic and northern varieties of Apma, prenasalization of consonants occurs in some environments, so that b becomes mb, d becomes nd, and g becomes ngg.
 This feature has been lost in modern Suru Mwerani dialect.

 Apma's five vowels come in short forms (a, e, i, o and u) and long forms (aa, ee, ii, oo and uu).
 Long vowels typically occur where a consonant (most commonly r) has historically been lost.
 Vowels can occur alone or in various combinations.
 A few words (e.g. miu "wild cane") contain a distinctive rounded high-front vowel, generally written as iu although perceived by speakers simply as a variant of u.

 Stress is normally on the penultimate syllable of a word.
 However, syllables that end with a consonant or a long vowel take stress in precedence to other syllables.